emberjs/rfcs/text/0000-custom-components.md

 ## Recycling Components

-This example implements an API which maintain a pool of recycled component instances to avoid allocation costs, similar to [flexi-sustain](https://github.com/html-next/flexi-sustain).
+This example implements an API which maintain a pool of recycled component instances to avoid allocation costs.

 This example also make use of the "state bucket" pattern.